Sheriff: 3-year-old found inside cage, 2-year-old holding 'meth pipe' in Hocking County home

 The parents of the children, Franklin “TJ” Varney, 38, and Megan Smith, 25, left the children and fled the scene because of their involvement with the sexual assault investigation, the sheriff's office said.

 61-year-old Ella Webb, the grandmother of both children, has been taken into custody and charged with endangering children.
 Webb has full custody of both children.
-She was taken to the Fairfield County Sheriff’s Office Jail to await her arraignment in Hocking County Municipal Court.
+She was taken to the Fairfield County Sheriff’s Office Jail.

+Webb pleaded not guilty in Hocking County Municipal Court on Monday.
+She is being held on a $200,000 bond.

 Both children were safely taken into emergency custody with the assistance of South Central Ohio Job And Family Services and placed in emergency foster care, the sheriff's office said.